aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### IAM execution roles
 The following IAM execution roles will be provisioned in the development account:
   + `SageMakerDetectiveControlExecutionRole`: for Lambda function to implement responsive/detective security controls
-  + `SCLaunchRole`: for AWS Service Catalog to deploy the whole SageMaker environment
+  + `SCLaunchRole`: for AWS Service Catalog to deploy a new SageMaker Studio domain
   + `SageMakerExecutionRole`: execution role for the SageMaker workloads and Studio
   + `SageMakerPipelineExecutionRole`: execution role for SageMaker pipelines
   + `SageMakerModelExecutionRole`: execution role for SageMaker model endpoint, will be created in each of dev, stating and production accounts
   + `SCProjectLaunchRole`: for AWS Service Catalog to deploy project-specific products (such as SageMaker Notebooks)
   + `AmazonSageMakerServiceCatalogProductsUseRole`: for SageMaker CI/CD execution (CodeBuild and CodePipeline)
-  + `AmazonSageMakerServiceCatalogProductsLaunchRole`: for SageMaker MLOps project templates deployments
+  + `AmazonSageMakerServiceCatalogProductsLaunchRole`: for SageMaker MLOps project templates deployments via AWS Service Catalog
   + `VPCFlowLogsRole`: optional role for VPC Flow Logs to write logs into a CloudWatch log group

 #### Staging and production accounts
 The following roles should be created in each of the accounts which belong to the staging and production organizational units (OUs):
 + `ModelExecutionRole`: SageMaker uses this role to run inference endpoints and access the model artifacts during the provisioning of the endpoint.
 This role must have a trust policy for `sagemaker.amazonaws.com` service
 + `StackSetExecutionRole`: used for CloudFormation stack set operations in the staging and production accounts.
 This role is assumed by `StackSetAdministrationRole` in the development account
++ `SetupStackSetExecutionRole`: this role is needed for stac set opertions for the initial provisioning of the data science environment in multi-account deployment use case

 ## AWS Organizations setup for multi-account ML model deployment
 This solution uses a multi-account AWS environment setup in [AWS Organizations](https://aws.amazon.com/organizations/).
 Organizational units (OUs) should be based on function or common set of controls rather than mirroring company’s reporting structure.
 The proper setup of the AWS Organizations OU structure is mandatory for proper functioning of the solution.

-📜 Generallly, the use of AWS organizations is not mandatory for multi-account MLOps setup.
-The same permission logic and account structure can be implemented with IAM cross-account permissions.
+📜 Generallly, the use of AWS organizations is not needed for a generic multi-account MLOps setup.
+The same permission logic and account structure can be implemented with IAM cross-account permissions without need for AWS organizations.

 ### OU setup for multi-account deployment
-The implemented ML model multi-account deployment project assumes a specific OU setup pattern:
+You must have a proper AWS Orgainzations setup with the data science account and the two additional organizational units (OUs) with at least one AWS account in the each OU for a proper functioning of the multi-account model deployment project.

+Your AWS Organizations structure can look like the following:
 ```
 Root
 `--- OU SageMaker PoC